Unravel2802/Free-Cocktail-API/README.md

   A toggle for mocktail recipes using the same API.
   Helps make it more inclusive.

+* **Create your own cocktail list**
+  Allow user to add and remove cocktails from their list of cocktails.
+Maybe create different lists based on category.

 * **Recipe Card Download**
   Button to save the recipe as a shareable image/PDF.